Benakenn/fitnessTracker/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

 ## Task
-For this assignment, we're asked to create a Mongo database with a Mongoose schema and handle routes with Express for a **workout/fitness tracker** from already provided front end code in the `Develop` folder.
+For this assignment, you'll create a workout tracker.
+You have already been provided with the front end code in the `Develop` folder.
+This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.

 <!-- https://devcenter.heroku.com/articles/deploying-nodejs - Deploying in Heroku -->
 --------------------------------